STEPHNIE-FERNANDO/mobile-dora_shopping/README.md

 # Mobile-Dora Shopping

-**Mobile-Dora Shopping** is a mobile shopping application that provides a seamless and intuitive shopping experience for users on Android (or iOS).
+**Mobile-Dora Shopping** is a mobile shopping application that provides a seamless and intuitive shopping experience for users on Android.
 Users can browse a wide variety of products, add them to their cart, view detailed product information, and place orders directly from the app.
 This app is designed for users who want a fast and easy way to shop from anywhere.

 ## Features